MJKWoolnough/httpgzip/README.md

     import "github.com/MJKWoolnough/httpgzip"

-Package httpgzip is a simple wrapper around http.FileServer that looks for a gzip compressed version of a file and serves that if the client requested gzip
+Package httpgzip is a simple wrapper around http.FileServer that looks for a compressed version of a file and serves that if the client requested compressed
 ### content

 ## Usage